 Rocky Mountain views from the Tamarack Dining Room, photo courtesy of Island Lake Lodge

 The day’s festivities begin with a scenic 25-minute cat ride up to the lodge, followed by a two-course in the Tamarack Dining Room.
 Post-meal, you can go exploring on your own via snowshoe and then a saunter to the spa, where guests can indulge in treatments that include relaxation and deep tissue massage and hot stone therapy.
 Then take the snow-cat back to your vehicle.
-The snow-cat ride cat & lunch is $89 per person ($20 for the snowshoe rentals), plus additional dollars for a customized spa treatment.
+The snow-cat ride cat & lunch is $89 per person for the 2020 season (plus $20 for the snowshoe rentals), and additional dollars for a customized spa treatment.

 Photo by Kari Medig, snowshoeing at Island Lake Lodge